Surface Rhythms: MFA Thesis Exhibition by Mariom Manjury Nishe - Vermillion

 All Dates:

-Surface Rhythms is the MFA thesis exhibition of painter Mariom Manjury Nishe at the University of South Dakota.
-The exhibition features abstract artworks exploring emotion, memory, and movement through color, layered materials, and sculpturally shaped surfaces.
+Surface Rhythms – MFA Thesis Exhibition by Mariom Manjury Nishe at the University of South Dakota, featuring experimental abstract paintings with layered surfaces and vibrant color.

 You Might Also Like: